Yassiremt/wemetat/Readme.md

 # For testing the app

-You should get your api key and replace it in
+For the autocomplete to work you should get your google places api key and replace it in

     src/components/PlacesModal.js